 The act of deception on the battlefield is an integral part of armed conflict.
 From the Trojan Horse to the American Ghost Army, wartime trickery can mean the difference between victory and defeat.
 However, there are rules that have to be observed in war and deception can sometimes skirt the line of a war crime.
 Interestingly, Nazi Germany managed to stay on the legal side of this line with their disguised tanks during the Battle of the Bulge.

-Hitler planned for his winter 1944 Ardennes Offensive to turn back the Allied tide on the western front.
+Hitler planned for his winter 1944 Ardennes Offensive, also known as the Battle of the Bulge, to turn back the Allied tide on the western front.
 To accomplish this, he aimed to create confusion and disarray in the allied lines with Operation Greif.
 Under the command of Waffen-SS commando Otto Skorzeny, who rescued Italian dictator Benito Mussolini and supervised the successful kidnapping of the son of Hungary’s Regent, German soldiers would dress in American uniforms and use captured allied vehicles to capture bridges over the Meuse River before they could be destroyed.

 At first glance, the wearing of the enemy’s uniform and use of their insignias appears to violate Article 23(f) of both the 1899 and 1907 Hague Regulations.
 The article reads, “It is especially prohibited…to make improper use of…the national flag or military ensigns and uniform of the enemy.”
 However, this article falls under the section titled “Means of injuring the enemy, sieges, and bombardments.”
 In fact, Skorzeny was later acquitted of any crime related to Operation Greif for the express reason that there was no intent to engage in direct combat while wearing Allied uniforms or displaying Allied insignias.
 Again, the Nazi goal was to create confusion and disarray with their disguises.